werpu/tinydecscodegen/Readme.md

 ## Are there demo videos?

-Yes, I will add a set of demo videos shortly before I will tagg 1.0, simly follow this [link to Youtube](https://www.youtube.com/watch?v=GNpvAFgr1rw&list=PLNRFvroappqZZKSrCGBwOSqb-pLomytw6)
+Yes, I will add a set of demo videos shortly before I will tag 1.0, simly follow this [link to Youtube](https://www.youtube.com/watch?v=GNpvAFgr1rw&list=PLNRFvroappqZZKSrCGBwOSqb-pLomytw6) for a small unfinished demo.

 Atm. the videos are a little bit rough around the edges (I had technical issues while recording them), expect better versions soon.